jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 refactor: make it better
 #################################################################################

-Wait a minute!
-Is it that easy?
-Do I give the test what it expects to make it pass?
-In the green phase, Yes.
-I do the easiest thing that will make a failing test pass.

-This solution shows a problem with the test, I have to "Make it Better".
-Though the ``add`` function passes the test, it does not meet the actual requirement, it returns ``1`` no matter what inputs it gets, I want it to do a calculation with the inputs and return the result
+The ``add`` function passes the test but does not meet the actual requirement, it returns ``1`` no matter what inputs it gets, I want it to do a calculation with the inputs and return the result

 .. _test_addition_refactor_red:

 red: make it fail
 ---------------------------------------------------------------------------------

-I add an assertion to show that ``add`` always returns ``1``
+I add an assertion to show the problem with the :ref:`function<functions>`

 .. code-block:: python